kktse/kktse.github.io/_posts/2020-06-13-rsx-kinematic-curves.markdown

 ![half track variation](/assets/images/2020-06-21/rsx-half-track.png)

-In both bump and steer, there are regions where the half track increases.
+In both bump and steer, there are regions where the half track increase is positive.
 In bump, that region is between +0mm and +83mm.
 In steer, that region is between -4deg and +0deg.
 You can expect the half track to vary from anywhere from -20mm to +4mm as the suspension is articulated.

 ## Camber variation
-Tires are sensitive to the inclination angle.
+Tires are sensitive to inclination angle.
 In other words, the tire is sensitive to the lean angle relative to the road.
 The camber variation helps to control the tire inclination angle as the chassis is in roll.

 ![camber variation](/assets/images/2020-06-21/rsx-camber.png)